 and the stabilization functor \(\Cat{Sp}\otimes\X\).
 Our main result in this paper is the following:

 \begin{Theorem} The sheaves functor \cref{e:shv} has a right adjoint.
-It is pointwise given by associating a presentably symmetric monoidal \(\infty\)-category with the locale whose opens are (equivalence classes of) idempotent coalgebras, or equivalently, smashing colocalizations. \end{Theorem}
+It is pointwise given by assigning to a presentably symmetric monoidal \(\infty\)-category the locale whose opens are (equivalence classes of) idempotent coalgebras, or equivalently, smashing colocalizations. \end{Theorem}

 \begin{remark} The lower semilattice of idempotent coalgebras of a general symmetric monoidal \(\infty\)-category has a similar characterization; see \cref{adj}.
 We use this fact in the proof of \cref{main}. \end{remark}